BenjaminPoilve/MiniChord/firmware/README.md

 - the `lib` folder containing the librairies for the chips used, the debouncing and the potentiometer logic
 - the `include` folder containing all the Teensy audio architecture definition, as well as the hardware definitions and the `sysex_handler.h`file.

-This last file is related to the "generator".
+The next interesting folder is related to the "generator".
 To be able to simply modify parameters related to sound synthesis and have a coherent firmware and control software, those parameters are defined in a [parameters.json file](https://github.com/BenjaminPoilve/MiniChord/blob/main/firmware/generator/parameters.json).
 By using the generation script, both the interface and necessary firmware file are generated.
 Note that the interface will be included in the minichord website by using the `build_site.sh` script in the documentation folder.

 The resulting fimware itself is present at the root of the project : [firmware.hex](https://github.com/BenjaminPoilve/MiniChord/blob/main/firmware/firmware.hex).